‘People do not consider Congress an alternative, no dialogue within party,’ says Kapil Sibal

 The Rajya Sabha MP said the process of nominating members to the Congress Working Committee should be done away with.

-Close on heels of his party’s poor performance in the Bihar Assembly elections, Congress Rajya Sabha MP Kapil Sibal in an interview on Monday conceded that people “do not consider Congress an alternative”.
+Close on the heels of his party’s poor performance in the Bihar Assembly elections, Congress Rajya Sabha MP Kapil Sibal in an interview on Monday conceded that people “do not consider Congress an alternative”.
 He also blamed the leadership for not recognising the matters ailing the party, despite knowing about them.

 “If they do not recognise those answers, then the graph will continue to decline,” he warned.